Seiberg-Witten monopoles and flat PSL(2;R)-connections: Basic constructions

 \end{defn}

-The stability condition of the definition above can be understood as follows.
+The above stability condition has been studied at least starting from~\cite{Hitchin:87, Donaldson:87_TwistedHarmonicMaps, Corlette:88_FlatGbundles} and can be understood as follows.
 By writing connections on $Q^c$ as pairs just like above, we have an isomorphisms $\cA(Q^c)\cong \cA(Q)\times \Om^1(\mathrm{ad}\, Q)\cong T^*\cA(Q)$.
 In particular, $\cA(Q^c)$ has a natural symplectic structure.
-The real gauge group $\cG(Q)$ acts in a Hamiltonian fashion, and the corresponding moment map can be identified with the map
+The gauge group $\cG(Q)$, which is referred to as a `real gauge group' in the sequel, acts in a Hamiltonian fashion, and the corresponding moment map can be identified with

-Hence, \eqref{Eq_Stability} demands that $(a,b)$ lies in the zero locus of the moment map.
-This is the familiar `stability condition' from the symplectic geometry.
+Hence, \eqref{Eq_Stability} demands that $(a,b)$ lies in the zero locus of this moment map.
+This is the familiar `stability condition' from algebraic/symplectic geometry.

-Notice also that~\eqref{Eq_Stability} is preserved by the real gauge group, but not by the complex one.
-The stability condition has been studied in the setting of two-manifolds at least starting from~\cite{Hitchin:87}.
-In the context of three-manifolds, this appeared in~\cite{Taubes13_PSL2Ccmpt} for the first time.
+Notice also that~\eqref{Eq_Stability} is preserved by \emph{the real gauge group} $\cG(Q)$, but not by the complex one.